European Unitary Patent and the Unified Patent Court (UPC)

 The Unified Patent Court (UPC) was conceived to homogenise the validity of patents on a European scale and to simplify the management of infringement litigation.

-UPC decisions will only be applicable to EU Member States that have ratified the Agreement of 19 February 2013 (UPC Agreement).
+UPC decisions are now applicable to EU Member States that have ratified the Agreement of 19 February 2013 (UPC Agreement).

 Structure of the UPC

-The UPC will consist of a court of first instance, a court of appeal, and a registry, together with an arbitration and mediation centre.
+The UPC consists of a court of first instance, a court of appeal, and a registry, together with an arbitration and mediation centre.

 JUB - Lavoix